-The Smoke-free Premises etc. (Wales) Regulations 2007 makes an exemption for adult residential care homes, and allows smoking within designated rooms, subject to conditions.
+The Smoke-free Premises and Vehicles (Wales) Regulations 2020 makes an exemption for adult residential care homes, and allows smoking within designated rooms, subject to conditions.

 Care home manager should be contacted to discuss local arrangements.

 If it is decided to designate a specific room in which residents can smoke, then: